 If an ingrown toenail persists over a long period of time, it can have serious consequences.
 It is not uncommon to develop a paronychia (localized) infection along the area where the nail edge cuts into the skin.
 If not treated a paronychia infection can develop into a dangerous deep, soft-tissue infection (called cellulitis), which can further advance into a very serious bone infection (called osteomyelitis).

-Complications from an ingrown toenail can additionally include:
+Complications can additionally include:

 - Nail Fold Hypertrophy: Scarring of the skin and nail borders surrounding the site.